The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

 The second type is the cuckoo bee, a small brown bee smaller than other types at about half an inch long with a wingspan of about 1/4 inch.

-They live on clover but will also eat dandelions, thistles, ragweed, goldenrods, wild carrot, sweet white clover, plantains, and daisies.
+They live on clover but will also eat dandelions, thistles, ragweed, goldenrods, wild carrots, sweet white clover, plantains, and daisies.

-The small carpenter bee is the next type of bee that is common in the Palmetto State.
+The small carpenter bee is the next type common in the Palmetto State.

 They are called this because their larva creates tunnels inside the wood and other types of material, including your home’s siding!
 The female chews a hole into the surface while the male stands guard.

-Once she’s finished her work, she’ll lay an egg before sealing up the opening with a substance that makes it difficult for any potential predators to get inside.
+Once she’s finished her work, she’ll lay an egg before sealing up the opening with a substance that makes it difficult for potential predators to enter.

-It is also possible to attract these bees using nesting materials such as straws or old twigs.
+Attracting these bees using nesting materials such as straws or old twigs is also possible.
 The yellow-faced bumblebee is another type you may be able to find in the Carolinas.

 Honeydew is produced by aphids and mealybugs, who feed off plants and trees.